|

 Statute of Limitations for Personal Injury Claims in Michigan

-In Michigan, the general rule for personal injury claims stipulates that individuals have three years from the date of the injury to file a lawsuit.
+In Michigan, the general rule for personal injury claims stipulates that individuals have three years from the date of the injury to file a claim.
+A failure to meet this three-year deadline under Michigan’s statute of limitations for personal injury claims may mean you may not be able to seek justice and recover compensation for your injuries.

 While this three-year window serves as a standard guideline, there are exceptions.
 Awareness of these nuances is crucial, as they could significantly impact your ability to seek compensation and justice.